Have your considered learning Italian with Italian podcasts?

-Podcasts are an amazing tool because they allow you to improve your Italian on the go.
-With your phone in your pocket and your headphones on your ears, the world is your classroom.
+That's why podcasts are an amazing tool – they let you to improve your Italian on the go!
+With your phone in your pocket and your headphones in your ears, the world is your classroom.

 By the way, my top recommendation for improving your Italian listening skills is Conversations.
 It's an exciting story based course that helps you understand real Italian and transform your listening skills in 90 days or less.

-9 Podcasts To Motivate And Inspire Beginner And Intermediate Italian Learners
+9 Best Italian Podcasts To Motivate And Inspire Beginner And Intermediate Italian Learners

-Now, as promised, it’s time for my list of my eight favourite podcasts for beginner and intermediate Italian learners.
+Here's my list of nine favourite podcasts for beginner and intermediate Italian learners.

 A couple of things before we dive in: